jtcurlin/PowerPlatform-DataverseClient-Python/README.md

 - No general-purpose OData batching, upsert, or association operations yet.
 - `DeleteMultiple` not yet exposed.
 - Minimal retry policy in library (network-error only); examples include additional backoff for transient Dataverse consistency.
-- Entity naming conventions in Dataverse: for multi-create the SDK resolves logical names from entity set metadata.
+- Entity naming conventions in Dataverse: for bulk create the SDK resolves logical names from entity set metadata.

 ## Contributing